-RIIHAN301E – Operate Elevating Work Platform (under 11m)
+Scissor Lift/Vertical Lift – RIIHAN301E – Operate Elevating Work Platform (under 11m only)

 This program is for participants requiring training in the use of scissor lifts and boom-type EWPs under 11m.

 This program can often been known or equivalent to the ‘Yellow Card’ training.
 Please be aware that “Yellow Cards” are issued by an independent industry body outside of the VET framework.
-You do require a Yellow Card to operate an EWP or scissor lift.
+You do require a Yellow Card to operate an EWP specifically scissor lift or vertical lift.